|

 There also will be parades with lots of music, flags, and dancing followed by fireworks.
 This holiday commemorates the massive shift from an empire to a secular republic.

-It is often considered Turkey’s most important holiday.
+It is considered by many Turkey’s most important holiday.

 Ataturk Memorial Day